ErlingSigurdson/Billy/README.md

 2. Make sure your Arduino IDE (or Arduino SDK for a third-party IDE) has an appropriate core for [ESP32](https://github.com/espressif/arduino-esp32) or [ESP8266](https://github.com/esp8266/Arduino) by Espressif Systems.
 3. Compile the sketch and upload it to your device.[^2]
 4. Turn on your device and connect to it by a cable (through USB-UART adapter or, if suppored, UART over native USB).
-5. Send command `AT+SETLOAD=TOGGLE` twice and make sure that Billy switches a current load status.
+5. Send command `AT+SETLOAD=TOGGLE` twice and make sure that Marty switches a current load status.
 6. Send command `AT+SETLOCALSSID=<value>` to specify your local Wi-Fi network SSID.
 7. Send command `AT+SETLOCALPSWD=<value>` to specify your local Wi-Fi network access point password.
 8. Send command `AT+SETLOCALPORT=<value>` to specify port number to be used by your device as a local TCP server.
 9. Reset your device or send the command `AT+RSTLOCALCONN`.
 Make sure your device has established a connection to your local Wi-Fi network (look at UART terminal and indicator LED).
 Remember of write down printed local IP address (you can use `AT+PRINTLOCALIP` command to print it again if necessary).
 10. Connect to you device over Wi-Fi using previously printed local IP address and previously specified port.
 11. Try sending commands (e.g. `AT+SETLOAD=TOGGLE`) over Wi-Fi using established TCP connection.
-Make sure Billy follows your instructions.
+Make sure Marty follows your instructions.
 12. Open any web browser (I recommend Mozilla Firefox) on any device connected to the same local Wi-Fi network and insert previously printed IP address into an address bar.
 13. Use web interface to turn your load ON and OFF.

 Additionally, if your device supports Bluetooth Classic:

-14. Send command `AT+SETBTDEVNAME=<value>` to specify Billy's name as a Bluetooth slave device.
+14. Send command `AT+SETBTDEVNAME=<value>` to specify Marty's name as a Bluetooth slave device.
 15. Send command `AT+SETBT=ON` to turn on Bluetooth Classic.
-16. Connect to Billy over Bluetooth using previously specified slave device name.
+16. Connect to Marty over Bluetooth using previously specified slave device name.
 17. Try sending commands (e.g. `AT+SETLOAD=TOGGLE`) over Bluetooth.
-Make sure Billy follows your instructions.
+Make sure Marty follows your instructions.

 ### Complete command list
 Please refer to `config_ASCII_cmd_check.h`.

-### Billy as a TCP client and IoT control
+### Marty as a TCP client and IoT control
-A remote server (an IoT server) to which Billy sends requests must be able to:
+A remote server (an IoT server) to which Marty sends requests must be able to:
-- in response to Billy's requests (e.g. string `"UPD_REQ"`) send messages (strings) with valid commands;
+- in response to Marty's requests (e.g. string `"UPD_REQ"`) send messages (strings) with valid commands;
-- update a message prepared to be sent to Billy according to remote commands sent by other devices.
+- update a message prepared to be sent to Marty according to remote commands sent by other devices.

-Say, IoT server receives "turn load ON" command from your web browser and prepares to send `AT+SETLOAD=ON` string in a response to Billy's next request.
-Billy receives the string and puts it into a buffer to check for valid commands.
+Say, IoT server receives "turn load ON" command from your web browser and prepares to send `AT+SETLOAD=ON` string in a response to Marty's next request.
+Marty receives the string and puts it into a buffer to check for valid commands.

 To specify IoT configs use commands `AT+SETIOTIP=<value>`, `AT+SETIOTPORT=<value>`, `AT+SETIOTREQMSG=<value>`, `AT+SETIOTREQPERIOD=<value>`, `AT+SETIOT=ON` and `AT+SETIOT=OFF`.

 [Here you can find an example code for a Linux server that works in a described fashion](https://github.com/ErlingSigurdson/server0451/tree/main) written in C language.
-It is written specifically for Billy and similar devices.
+It is written specifically for Marty and similar devices.

 # General notes on code
 ### Sketch layout